AwadhootK/RAG-Conversational-Chatbot/README.md

-Sure, here's a well-designed GitHub README markdown for your projects:

----

 # RAGscribe

 A chatbot application leveraging Google's Gemini LLM for document queries using Retrieval-Augmented Generation (RAG).
 Features include context preservation, handling out-of-context queries, and document summarization.